Sonyayeh/portfolio/README.md

 # React + Vite

+some instructions here!
+since I used some other stuff, make sure you install these:
+- npm install framer-motion
+- npm install react-typed
+- npm install react-burger-menu
+- npm install tailwindcss@latest postcss@latest autoprefixer@latest --save
+If I happen to forget anything else...I'm sorry but I'm 99% sure those are the only ones I used other than the other basic ones

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: